sendgrid/docs/source/Integrate/libraries.md

 Open source library contributions from the awesome SendGrid community.

 {% info %}
-If you create a library, please let us know, by editing this page [in our github repo](https://github.com/sendgrid/docs/blob/develop/source/{{page.path}}).
+If you create a library, please let us know, by editing this page [in our GitHub repo](https://github.com/sendgrid/docs/blob/develop/source/{{page.path}}).
 {% endinfo %}

 {% anchor h2 %}